 After you click "Create" the virtual disk will be created.
 If you select "Start" on your virtual machine now, VirtualBox will prompt you for a startup disk.

-Using this dialog, you can simply point to the location of the Ubuntu ISO file you downloaded, using the choose a virtual optical disk file button.
-HINT: it's the small one, with green arrow. :)
+Using this dialogue, you can simply point to the location of the Ubuntu ISO file you downloaded, using the choose a virtual optical disk file button.
+HINT: it's the small one, with a green arrow. :)